Frequently Asked Questions

 - May I apply to more than one program? answer

-- I applied to the Graduate School of Arts and Sciences last year but did not get in.
+- I applied to the Graduate School of the Morrissey College of Arts and Sciences last year but did not get in.
 Can I reuse my application materials if I reapply for this year? answer

 - May I apply for admission in any academic quarter? answer

 - Can I take graduate-level classes at Boston College if I'm not interested in pursuing a degree at this time? answer

 - Can I apply directly to a Ph.D program or must I apply to study toward a Master's degree first? answer